xsdk-project/ATPESC2018HandsOnLessons/_lessons/time_integrators/lesson.md

 to demonstrate the use of [PETSc][1] in both serial and parallel for more robust and flexible control over _time integration_ (e.g. discretization in time) of PDEs.

-The application has been designed to solve a far more general form of the [_Advection Equation_](https://en.wikipedia.org/wiki/Heat_equation) in 1, 2 or 3 dimensions as well as to work in a scalable, parallel way.
+The first application has been designed to solve  the [_Advection Equation_](https://en.wikipedia.org/wiki/Heat_equation) in 1, 2 or 3 dimensions as well as to work in a scalable, parallel way.